-AACSB: Analytical Thinking Blooms: Understand Difficulty: 2 Medium here a company needs to head.

-Learning Objective: 02-01 Why it is critical for company managers to have a clear strategic vision of where a company needs to head.

-94. Is there a difference between a strategic vision and a mission statement?
+AACSB: Analytical Thinking Blooms: Understand Difficulty: 2 Medium Learning Objective: 02-01 Why it is critical for company managers to have a clear strategic vision of where a company needs to head.
+Topic: Strategic Management 94.
+Is there a difference between a strategic vision and a mission statement?
 Please explain.